rudi-c/rudi-c.github.io/readings.md

 We Are The Nerds - Christine Lagorio-Chafkin

+The Making of Asian America: A Histroy - Erika Lee

+Born a Crime - Trevor Noah

-Speaking of books, I was also a reviewer for [Mastering Leap Motion](http://www.amazon.com/Mastering-Leap-Motion-Brandon-Sanders/dp/1783551399), for better or worse.
+Speaking of books, back in undergrad I reviewed [Mastering Leap Motion](http://www.amazon.com/Mastering-Leap-Motion-Brandon-Sanders/dp/1783551399), for better or worse.

 Links
 -----